Yoav666s/dnd-wiki/collections/_tooltips/example.md

 ---
 title: "Example"
+link: /rules/
+content: |
+  This is the content for the Example tooltip.
 ---
-This is the content for the Example tooltip.